Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Evaluation

 \claudecode and \codex demonstrate superior ability to coordinate edits across multiple interdependent locations while preserving semantic consistency.
 These agents, built on \sonnet and \gpt respectively, exhibit a stronger capacity to reason over distributed context and reconcile dependencies across files and hunks.
-In contrast, \geminicli and \qwencode frequently produce patches that compile but fail to fix bugs. \geminicli's 41.67\% accuracy indicates less than half of compilable patches achieve functional correctness, while \qwencode's 25.81\% indicates only one in four patches successfully repair bugs.
+In contrast, \geminicli and \qwencode frequently produce patches that compile but fail to fix bugs.
+The 43.07\% accuracy of \geminicli indicates that less than half of compilable patches achieve functional correctness, whereas the 26.98\% accuracy of \qwencode indicates that roughly one in four patches successfully repair bugs. \end{change}